milindmore22/rtcamp-bxslider/README.md

 rtcamp-bxslider
 ===============

-Wordpress plugin for repsonsive slideshow usesin bxslider
+Wordpress plugin for repsonsive slideshow using bxslider